 Vietnamese law requires men to be at least 20 years old and women to be at least 18 before marrying.
 Both spouses must also give free consent.
 But child marriage persists in rural areas like Ha Giang.

-Now I’m married, I will life a life like other married girls in the village: taking care of the family, working on the field and giving birth”
+Now I’m married, I will live a life like other married girls in the village: taking care of the family, working on the field and giving birth”